stu4355226/FSM_based_UART_Protocol/README.md

 Simulation
 -------------
-for project 1
+For project 1,
 whenever the empty signal in FSM is 1, RX signal will receive the data from FIFO,
 then wait for the TX sends THE tx_done_tick signal back, then receives the next data.
-The wr_ptr receive data from rd_ptr.
+The wr_ptr signal receives data from rd_ptr signal.

 ![Simulation](/Images/project1.jpg)